The mass accretion history of dark matter haloes down to Earth mass: Results

 \subsection{MAHs of dark matter haloes over the entire mass range: simulation results {\em vs} theoretical predictions}

 In Figure \ref{fig:MAH} we present the MAHs predicted by the five models described above and derived from the Cosmic-Zoom simulations for dark matter haloes in 16 different mass bins.
 The masses of these haloes cover almost the entire mass range, $[10^{-6}, 10^{14}]\ h^{-1}\mathrm{M_{\odot}}$, for a SUSY dark matter model.
 The number of haloes in different mass bins varies from a few hundred to a few tens of thousands and thus provides good statistics to investigate the MAHs of haloes of different masses.
 The exact number of haloes in each mass bin and the corresponding simulation are listed in Table~\ref{tab: the information of halo sample in VVV simulation}.
 Since most of the MAH models introduced in the last Section predict MAHs along the main branch (MPM) of the merging tree, except G05 which predicts the MAHs of the MMPs along the entire branch, we present our simulation results for MAHs along the main branch for easy comparison.
 Note that statistically, MMP only differs from the MPM at very high redshift (see Appendix~\ref{ap:MPM and MMP}).
 In practice, we trace back each present-day dark matter halo along its main branch step by step until it first emerges as a halo (i.e. with 20 dark matter particles); the median values for the whole halo sample in each mass bin are then obtained.
+Note, in order to reliably estimate the MAH of a given mass halo, we present the MAH only as far back as the redshift at which more than $90$ percent of the halo sample are already present.

 In this figure, we show MAHs from the simulations and models as dots and lines, respectively.
 The predictions from the different models are distinguished with different line types, as indicated in the label.
 Figure~\ref{fig:MAH residual} displays the residuals between the models and the simulations, using the same line styles as in Figure~\ref{fig:MAH}.
-Only the G05 and VL14 models are able to predict the MAHs over the full mass range considered in this paper.
+Only the G05, C15 and VL14 models are able to predict the MAHs over the full mass range considered in this paper.
 The predictions of the other models are only available above some mass limits, and as a result some predictions are missing in some of the panels.